raspberrypilearning/octapi-calculating-pi/en/step_6.md

 ---
 title: How did you calculate this ratio?
 ---
 Let r be the radius of the circle.
+The ∝ symbol means "proportional to".

-Points inside the square = r²
+Points inside the square ∝ r²
-Points inside the quarter circle = (πr²)/4 (the area of a quarter of the circle)
+Points inside the quarter circle ∝ (πr²)/4 (the area of a quarter of the circle)

 So the ratio of points inside : points outside is (πr²)/4 : r²